Old-School Sloppy Joes (Just Like Mom Made in the 60s)

 And somehow, they were perfect.

 I can still remember the sound of the ground beef sizzling as it hit the pan.
 The onion and green pepper softening slowly, filling the kitchen with that unmistakable sweet-savory aroma.
-And then the moment the tomato sauce and ketchup met it — turning everything that deep, rusty red that meant dinner was only minutes away.
+And then the moment the tomato sauce and ketchup went in — turning everything that deep, rusty red that meant dinner was only minutes away.

 Sloppy Joes were messy.
 They dripped down your wrist.
 The bun barely held together.